SynBioDex/SBOL-utilities/README.md

 ### Compute the difference between two SBOL3 documents
 The `sbol-diff` utility computes the difference between two SBOL3 documents and reports the differences.

+### Add a package definition to an SBOL file
+The `define_module` utility checks if an SBOL file constitutes a module and adds the needed lines to a new